publiccodeyml/publiccode.yml/schema.md

 * Presence: mandatory (for at least one language)

 This key contains a list of software features, describing what capabilities the software allows to do.
-The audience for this text should be that of users of the software, not developers, so do not list technical features referring to implementation details, but rather user-visible functionalities of the software.
+The audience for this text should be that of public decision makers who will be commissioning the software.
+The features should thus not target developers: instead of listing technical features referring to implementation details, prefer listing user-visible functionalities of the software.

 While the key is mandatory, there is no mandatory minimum or maximum number of features that should be listed in this key.
 Each feature must use a maximum